Your credit report is meant to be an accurate, detailed summary of your financial history — however, mistakes happen more often than you may think.

 Whether it’s accounts that don’t actually belong to you or outdated derogatory information that’s still being reported, incorrect information could be bringing your score down unnecessarily.

-Read on to learn how to remove erroneous information from your credit report — and some tips on how to handle those negative (but accurate) items that are dragging your score down.
+Read on to learn how to remove negative items from your credit report — and some tips on how to handle those negative (but accurate) items that are dragging your score down.

 Table of Contents